 Microneedling causes controlled micro-injuries that stimulate your body’s natural wound healing process, while minimizing cellular damage.
 The result is effective remodeling of scar tissue, while keeping the overall structure of the skin intact.

 Phase 2: Proliferation

 Phase 3: Remodeling

-Cosmetic microneedling uses short needles (less than .5 mm long) to fractionally stimulate the epidermis and upper-dermis, your skin’s outer layers.
+Cosmetic microneedling also known as nano needling uses short needles (less than .5 mm long) to fractionally stimulate the epidermis and upper-dermis, your skin’s outer layers.
 Cosmetic needling can reduce the appearance of wrinkles and fine lines but may not be optimal for treatment of acne scars or other scar types, which may require deeper penetration to mechanically break up existing scar tissue.

 Medical microneedling uses longer needles (.5 mm and longer) to stimulate the dermis, your skin’s deeper layers.
 The longer needles (up to 2.5 mm) reach the deep dermis, making it possible to treat acne and other scars by breaking up scar tissue and inducing skin remodeling.
 Medical needling is overseen by a licensed practitioner and offers minimal risk of infection and scarring.